81st Street entrance

 Past Lycée Français Galas have brought together 1,000 guests and raised more than $2 million in a single evening.
-For many, this special occasion is seen as the primary event of the year for the Francophone and francophile community of New York.
-Past honorees have included Gad Elmaleh, Christine Lagarde, Sidney Toledano, Jean Paul Gaultier, Thierry Henry, Charlie Rose and JR. Proceeds from the Gala support important need-based scholarships for LFNY students, as well as our educational and cultural initiatives.The Lycée Français de New York is a non-profit, independent school founded in 1935 that welcomes over 1350 students representing 54 nationalities from pre-K through 12th grade.
-The school’s unique program combines French and American educational principles in a bilingual, culturally immersive curriculum that inspires students to be the thinkers, innovators and leaders of their generation, with an understanding of others and an openness to the world around them.
+For many, this special occasion is the primary event of the year for the Francophone and Francophile community of New York.
+Past honorees have included Gad Elmaleh, Christine Lagarde, Sidney Toledano, Jean Paul Gaultier, Thierry Henry, Christy Turlington Burns, and JR. Proceeds support our efforts to make our extraordinary educational program available to students in need through scholarships and enhance academic and cultural initiatives at the school.